Shivter14/Shivtanium/README.md

 ## How can I write `.sst` applications for Shivtanium?
 Applications are written in the Shivtanium Subsystem which is interpreted.

-More info about it will be revealed soon.
-(Milestone 3)

 This language has a `command<tab>parameters` syntax.
 Parameters aren't enclosed with quotes, instead, they are separated by `<tab>`

 Code examples: